unikraft/eurosys21-artifacts/README.md

 Each experiment, and therefore directory listed in `experiments/`, is populated with a `README.md` which includes more detail about the individual experiment.

-## Notes on disk storage
+## 6. Notes

-We use intermediate Docker containers for building images and accessing pre-built binaries for many of the experiments.
+* We use intermediate Docker containers for building images and accessing pre-built binaries for many of the experiments.
 In addition to this, this repository clones the Linux kernel to make changes for testing.
 As a result, expected disk storage utilized to conduct all experiments is ~50GB.

+* The preparation step for all experiments usually exceeds several hours.